mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 math = true

+summary = "This post contains a brief overview on solving PDE problems directly using neural networks, including an introduction to relevant literature."

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 # Use `caption` to display an image caption.